micoxion/AttoviaWiki/content/World Hammer/Forge Master Intros.md

 date: 2026-03-13 14:34
 ---
 Here you can find a history of each world builder's introduction/blurb who has been interviewed.
 The top entry in this document is the last/current Forge Master to come up with community questions for.

+> [!danger]+ NYÜX - Episode 2
+> My name is Nyux / Nyüx, either is fine and I use any variation of they/he/it pronouns.
+>
+> The world of Seruta
+>
+> And the many self-isolated factions that it was divided in over the span of thousands to hundreds of years.
+The magic of Seruta is based off arcane crystals and using the elements to create spells.
+The planet contains two competing intelligent species, the lyteans and the humans.
+Lyteans are evolved versions of humans with unique powers and "species".
+The first lyteans, also know as the " pure species" were created by the few remaining elder gods, after the majority were killed off in a war between them.
+The focus of the story is within the faction of Xandra, which is one of the most technologically advanced factions.
+Everything within it is powered by heating arcane crystals, with the vapor that comes off them.
+The faction is divided into three groups, the oppressive Government, The human resistance Aero and the countless Gangs fighting against them.
+>
+> I never explicitly got started on world building, I've just always had an overtly vivid imagination and have been lost in worlds of my own since I can remember.
+I didn't actually start working on any of my current worlds until about 2020, with me writing about them for the first time a couple of years after that.

 > [!danger]+ Jimmy Silverham (Alden) - Episode 1
 > Hi folks.
 My name is Alden (he/him) and I'm the lorekeeper and main worldbuilder of the Realm of Theorutis, my own D&D campaign setting written as a labor of love, paying homage to some of the greats like Middle Earth, Tamriel and Exandria.
 I've been writing this world for about 10 years, ever since I was in high school at about 16 years old.
 >